TMBL-DEV/discord-bot-template/README.md

-# Minecraft-locations-bot
+# Discod bot template
-This bot uses a the regular discord packages for saving minecraft locations in a mysql database.
+This is a default template for creating a discord bot thats focussed on minimalism.
+It only has the default discord packages installed and its easy to setup and expand uppon.

 ## Installation
 ```sh